momentum-projects/collaborative-project/README_questionbox.md

 - the border style ([here is an article on making cool borders with CSS](https://amethystwebsitedesign.com/decorative-borders-with-only-css-and-no-images/))
 - the font (from a predefined list; choose a set of fonts to bring in from [Google Fonts](https://fonts.google.com/))
 - the text alignment
 - an image to include (Note: uploading images to an API will require significantly more work.
-An recommended alternative is to use the [Unsplash API](https://unsplash.com/developers) on the front-end and store the image location (url) on the back-end.)
+An alternative is to use the [Unsplash API](https://unsplash.com/developers) on the front-end and store the image location (url) on the back-end.)
 - an outer message and inner message -- the inner message would be shown with some sort of transition on click, like the front and interior of a greeting card

 Discuss as a team how you will implement this and make a plan that makes sense to everyone.